richrd/bx/README.md

 *   gainop
     > Have the bot request OPs from QuakeNet (if channel has no OPs).

+*   githubnotif
+    > Sends notification of new github commits to all channels.

 *   help
     > Provide basic instructions on using the bot.
     > Usage: help [module]

 *   highlight